Red Pepper (newspaper)

 Red Pepper is a daily tabloid newspaper in Uganda that began publication on 19 June 2001.
 Mirroring tabloid styles in other countries, the paper is known for its mix of sensationalism, scandal, and frequent nudity.
 The paper has received the ire of the Ugandan government for publishing conspiracy theories relating to the death of Sudan's Vice President John Garang in a helicopter crash and revealing that former foreign minister James Wapakhabulo died of AIDS.

+History

-In August 2006, Red Pepper published the first names and occupations of prominent Ugandan men whom it asserted were gay.
+In August 2006, Red Pepper published the first names and occupations of prominent Ugandan men who it asserted were gay.
 This decision was sharply criticized by Human Rights Watch, which said that the publishing could have exposed the men to government harassment because homosexuality in Uganda remained illegal.
-The following month, Red Pepper published a similar list of 13 women whom it claimed were lesbians.
+The following month, Red Pepper published a similar list of 13 women who it claimed were lesbians.

 In an interview published in May 2009, the news editor of Red Pepper, Ben Byarabaha, vowed that the tabloid would continue its campaign against alleged homosexuals by publishing their names, photographs, and addresses.